HashDash Logo

 Companies are responsible for the products they produce.
 If they aren’t clean, it’s our responsibility as consumers to speak out and use every platform we have to inform the cannabis community about these bad actors.

+As responsible, healthy consumers, we want to know where the products come from, and exactly what’s in them, right along down the supply chain and ending up in your hands.
+As the cannabis industry evolves, product transparency and testing evolve right along with it.
 The vape crisis rightfully caused many consumers to become highly concerned about the products they were buying, which in turn caused even more updates to product testing.
-However, this all could have been avoided if more consumers refused to purchase dirty products in the first place.
+However, this all could have been avoided if more consumers refused to purchase dirty products in the first place and if we had legal infrastructure in all states to purchase licensed cannabis products.

 As is the case with many areas of our modern lives, tech companies have been stepping up in a big way to help consumers know that what they are buying is safe.
 According to MJ Biz Daily, these tech-based solutions start with certificates of analysis and complete testing results that cannabis consumers can access directly on their smartphones.
 Your smartphone can also determine proper dosing via QR codes.